mikel-k-khui/Graph-and-GraphQL/README.md

 ![Seven bridges of Königsberg problem](https://upload.wikimedia.org/wikipedia/commons/5/5d/Konigsberg_bridges.png)

 Euler proved there is no solution to the seven bridges problem.
 Futhermore, his proof laid the foundation for Graph theory!
-His proof is called the Euler’s rule. and you can learn more about his solution here.
+His proof is called the Euler’s rule.
+You can learn more about his solution here.
 ![Euler's rule](https://cdn-media-1.freecodecamp.org/images/1*RPIPDVcZbWM0hy519YoZIA.png)

-As a thought exercise, the simplest Euler's model uses 2 shores with n-th bridges.
+As a thought exercise, imagine the simplest Euler's model uses 2 shores with n-th bridges.
 Each time there is an even number of bridges, you can return to the same shore.
 When you extrapolate this to n-th number of islands (or nodes), you find there is a limitation on the number of islands with odd number of bridges (or edges).
-To solve “**seven bridges of Königsberg**” problem will require the additional of one (1) bridge (or edge).
-As the an edge connects two nodes, only 2 shores (or nodes) can have odd number of bridges (or edges) connecting it.
+To solve “**seven bridges of Königsberg**” problem requires the additional of one (1) bridge (or an edge).
+As an edge, by defintion, connects two nodes, this means only 2 shores (or nodes) can have odd number of bridges connecting it.
+While this rule solves for Euler's scenario, it is also scalable to n-th dimensions as

 ![Euler's rule solution](https://cdn-media-1.freecodecamp.org/images/1*0tIgvHoB7uGpedZx1ZnLug.png)